Cory Booker takes stage to rail against Jeff Sessions nomination

-Washington (CNN)New Jersey Sen. Cory Booker gave an impassioned and unprecedented plea to the Senate to vote against Donald Trump's nominee for attorney general and his fellow senator, Jeff Sessions.
+Washington (CNN)New Jersey Sen. Cory Booker gave an impassioned and unprecedented plea to the Senate on Wednesday to vote against Donald Trump's nominee for attorney general and his fellow senator, Jeff Sessions.

 Booker delivered an emotional five minutes of testimony flanked by members of the Congressional Black Caucus that Sessions' record on civil rights disqualifies him from serving atop the Justice Department under President-elect Trump.